 2. No strings attached

 High school makes a prime setting because it focuses on a time when an individual usually has a lot of freedom.
 An anime character, like a real life counter part, may or may not have a part-time job, club activity, or some commitment that shapes daily life.
-Since there is the potential for so much variation, a closed setting could still showcase limitless possibilities for story and character development.
+Since there is the potential for so much variation, a school setting could showcase limitless possibilities for story and character development.

 3. Ideal setting for character growth

 A critical component to story telling is watching the story’s protagonist grow.
 High school houses a plethora of adolescents who are making the transition from childhood to adulthood.
-Anime often takes advantage of the teenaged populace and their well documented challenges to growing up.
+Anime often takes advantage of the teen-aged populace and their well documented challenges to growing up.
 Watching a character find their purpose or define who they are never gets old.

 4. A grand arena for conflict

-It is quite convenient to know that just about anybody can relate to resolving issues with friends, Struggling with bullies and rivals, or even reconciling long standing inner turmoil.
+It is quite convenient to know that just about anybody can relate to resolving issues with friends, struggling with bullies and rivals, or even reconciling long standing inner turmoil.
 Invariably, high schools are made up of a wide range of personalities and some of those set off sparks that lead to interesting conflict.
-Who hasn’t felt the betrayal of a once friend, resented a teacher for unfair treatment, or avoided that awkward classmate?
+Who hasn’t felt the betrayal of a former friend, resented a teacher for unfair treatment, or avoided that awkward classmate?

 5. An easy recipe